jmsevillam/Learning/README.md

 Currently, it has been used to save the codes done while learning Julia.
 This comparing sintax with python, and then some perfomance with `C/C++`, `C++/openmp`, `python/numba`, `python/cython` is expected to be done.

+## Resources

+ - Learn X in Y minutes [link](https://learnxinyminutes.com/): I liked the style as it is just a simple example introducing the main features.
+I really liked makefile - Julia and Ruby tutorials.
+ - Julia by example [link](https://juliabyexample.helpmanual.io/): I like these learn by example ideas and here is one of many Julia links.

 ### About
 My name is Jose Mauricio Sevilla Moreno, I am a physicist just trying to document his experience and ideas doing computational physics.
 This may include some useful tips for somebody else who also enjoy code+science.